jeffy893/posterity/2024-04-21_Juice_Worth_the_Squeeze.md

 ## Approach

 This is a myriad of ideas which have accrued over the years.
-It takes time to see if the juice is worth the squeeze; so, I am framing these as 'proofs as concept' - as I usually do with my art.
+It takes time to see if the juice is worth the squeeze; so, I am framing these as 'names of concept' with the aim to turn them into 'proofs of concept' - as I usually do with art.

 ## Formation